 To start with, let’s recall a few excerpts from my previous article on "The Karma Story," where we discussed karmic relationships and how to break this cycle.

 If we look around us today, almost everyone has hardships.
 Some people are not happy.
-Some are struggling in relationships, jobs or finances.
+Some are struggling in relationships, jobs, or finances.
 Most of the time, when we visit a priest, an astrologer, or any holistic practitioner, they often advise us to balance our karmas through certain remedies or advice, but we often fail to understand their actual meaning and concept.

 Many of us might not be completely aware of the terms "karma" and "balancing the karma".

-Whatever the case, the information I am going to share in this article is based on the kinds of issues that we, as holistic practitioners, come across or have collated from the experiences and people around us, in addition to the spiritual practises and knowledge that we acquire and possess.
+Whatever the case, the information I am going to share in this article is based on the kinds of issues that we, as holistic practitioners, come across or have collated from the experiences and people around us, in addition to the spiritual practices and knowledge that we acquire and possess.